Me and My Dogs

 Like many people, it was my first dog Poppy, a typical Springer Spaniel, that led to my interest in training.
 At 3 years old she was that cliche problem dog, no recall, pulled on a lead, barked for attention and launched herself at everyone for fuss.
 I needed to do something, but was worried we'd be kicked out of an obedience class!
 We tried agility instead, Poppy's behaviour quickly improved and I was hooked on training.

 Like most people with the agility bug, dogs 2 and 3 followed shortly after.
 Fly is a Collie cross rescue, still with me at about 16 years old.
 She was my intro to the world of behaviour problems, with high anxiety levels and a bite first, ask questions later attitude to most things!
-I worked through dog and people aggression, and she became the easiest dog to live with, although she never quite grasped the idea of sports.
-Finn is a 12 year old Springer cross, he's had health problems to overcome, but despite not being a natural at all he was my main sporting dog for several years.
+I worked through dog and people aggression, and she became the easiest dog to live with, and able to go anywhere with me.
+Finn is a 13 year old Springer cross, he's had health problems to overcome, but despite not being a natural at all he was my main sporting dog for several years.
 He's enjoying a happy active retirement now, although does play at hoopers when he's in the mood, and is working at Scentwork UK Level 5.

 What Do I Do?